Georgette Berube

 Georgette B. Berube (July 23, 1927 – February 16, 2005) was an American politician from Maine.
 A Democrat, Berube served in the Maine Legislature for 26 years, including terms in both the Maine House of Representatives and the Maine Senate.
 Berube served in the Maine House from 1970 to 1982 after being elected to represent her hometown of Lewiston.
 Serving until 1982, Berube then ran in the Democratic primary for Governor of Maine, challenging incumbent Joseph Brennan.
 She ran as a party outsider.
 Berube, along with Republican Sherry Huber, lost the primaries but became the first women to run for Governor in Maine.
 Two years later, she sought and won a seat in the Maine Senate, where she served until 1996.
 Retiring temporarily in 1996, Berube was re-elected in 1998 and finished her political career in 2000.

 Personal

 Berube was born of French Canadian parents, Leonard O. Beauparlant and Blanche Tremblay in Lewiston, Maine in 1927.
 Her parents were small business owners of a furniture store in Lewiston founded in 1919 and was sold in 1975.
 One of her father's brothers was Aime Majorique Beauparlant, a member of the Canadian parliament.
 She died on February 16, 2005.

 She was married to Gerard Robert Berube who had served with the 4th Infantry Division during World War II.
-They had two children, Michele and author Claude Berube.
+They had two children.